-As the final phase of the Freedom Road Improvement Project, a new and improved traffic signal will be activated during overnight hours at the intersection of Route 19 / Route 228 / Freedom Road.
+As part of the final phase of the Freedom Road Improvement Project, a new and improved traffic signal was activated at the intersection of Route 19 / Route 228 / Freedom Road.

-This major crossroad in Cranberry Township handles up to 120,000 vehicles in an average day and has now been upgraded to include dual lefts, dual throughs, and a right turn lane in each direction.
-This will allow the signal timing to be optimized with concurrent eastbound and westbound movement on Freedom Road and Route 228.
+This major crossroad in Cranberry Township handles up to 120,000 vehicles in an average day and was upgraded to include dual lefts, dual throughs, and a right turn lane in each direction.
+This allows the signal timing to be optimized with concurrent eastbound and westbound movement on Freedom Road and Route 228.

-The new signal will be activated and the old signal removed in the overnight hours of Wednesday, December 10.
-Weather permitting; the new signal will be fully operational beginning at 6:00 AM Thursday, December 11, 2014.
-East and westbound advance dual left turns will now occur simultaneously on Route 228 and Freedom Road followed by east and westbound through movements.
+East and westbound advance dual left turns now occur simultaneously on Route 228 and Freedom Road, followed by east and westbound through movements.

-This is a change in the current signal operation to make the intersection operate more efficiently.
-This $3,629,616 intersection improvement project is being constructed by S.E.T.
+This change in the current signal operation made the intersection operate more efficiently.
+This $3,629,616 intersection improvement project was constructed by S.E.T.
 Inc. and managed by PennDOT.

 November 13, 2014

-Previously, westbound drivers on 228 who wanted to get onto I-79 in either direction turned left across traffic to get onto the Interstate’s on-ramps.
-Now, traffic flow is significantly improved with the opening of new ramps on the northern side of 228 linking it to the Interstate.
+Previously, westbound drivers on 228 wishing to enter I-79 in either direction turned left across traffic to get onto the Interstate’s on-ramps.
+Traffic flow was significantly improved with the opening of new ramps on the northern side of 228, linking it to the Interstate.
 The result: more green time for thru traffic.

 October 17, 2014

 Traffic exiting MSA’s Cranberry Woods Business Park onto Rt.
-228 previously had three lanes – one right turn for eastbound traffic, one left only, and one combined left and straight lane.
-Until recently, however, there was nowhere for the straight ahead lane to go.
-But as the Cranberry Crossroads project was completed on the north side of 228, a new road, Cranberry Springs Drive, was opened immediately across from Cranberry Woods Drive, and then continues north to Mars Road.
+228 previously used three lanes – one right turn for eastbound traffic, one left only, and one combined left and straight lane.
+However, a straight-ahead lane was lacking.
+With the completion of the Cranberry Crossroads project on the north side of 228, Cranberry Springs Drive opened, across from Cranberry Woods Drive, continues north to Mars Road.